 Figure 2: Monthly Dividends for a family of four, along with projected emissions

 The data in this chart shows the expected monthly carbon dividends for a family of four, based on the emissions modeling adopted for this dataset up to 2040.
 This data series is based on the assumption that the carbon fee continues to increase annually by $10 per metric ton of CO2e.
 The dollar amounts are expressed in 2025 dollars, including an inflation adjustment up to that year, but not for subsequent years.
 So, for example, if inflation from 2020 to 2030 totaled 20%, the monthly dividends in 2030 for a family of four (expressed in 2025 dollars as $164) would actually be $3,451 in 2030 dollars.
 The accompanying emissions curve helps show why dividends peak and then start to decline as emissions continue to decrease.

-Figure 3: Carbon fee cash flow as allocated between dividends and administrative cost
+Figure 3: Carbon fee cash flow as allocated between household carbon dividends and program administrative cost

-This chart shows the total amount of carbon dividend revenue expected for each year, based on the emissions reductions stipulated in the legislation, and how the revenue will be allocated between carbon dividends sent to households (in green) and administrative cost of the program (in orange).
+This chart shows the total amount of carbon dividend revenue expected for each year, based on the emissions reductions stipulated in the legislation, and how the revenue will be allocated between carbon dividends sent to households (in blue) and administrative cost of the program (in orange).
 It shows that cost to collect fees and send cash back to households is a small percentage of program revenue, and how those costs change very little while the total revenue increases.

 Examples of How To Use the Dataset